The Little Black Egg: Other versions

 "The Little Black Egg" was included in the influential compilation album Nuggets: Original Artyfacts from the First Psychedelic Era, 1965–1968 on the 1998 CD reissue, as a bonus track.

 Ohio punk band the Pagans recorded the song in the late 1970s.
 In 1981, during recording sessions for Shake It Up, members of the Cars recorded a version featuring Ric Ocasek on lead vocals.

 The song was later stripped of Ocasek's vocals and re-sung by fashion model Bebe Buell, whom Ocasek had befriended.
 The version with Buell's vocals was included on her 1981 EP Covers Girl;

 the Cars' version was released on 1995's Just What I Needed anthology.

 Other recordings of "The Little Black Egg" include a 1985 version by garage rock band the Rattlers, on their only full-size album, Rattled!; a 1991 version by the Primitives, released on their Galore album; a 1993 version by the Lemonheads, released on their Into Your Arms CD single; a 1966 version by the Music Explosion featuring lead singer Jamie Lyons, available on their Anthology CD; and a 1997 version by the Paula Frazer-led country band Tarnation, released on their Mirador album.
 AllMusic reviewer Stephen Thomas Erlewine described the Tarnation version of "The Little Black Egg" as a highlight of Mirador.

 The Minus 5 covered it on the 2000 release In Rock.
+Chuck Prophet - with his wife, Stephanie Finch, singing lead, sometimes covers the song during his live concerts.